saz/puppet-rsyslog/README.md

     * `lookup` - Sets a variable to the results of an rsyslog lookup.
     * `set` - Set an rsyslog variable
     * `call` - call a specific action.
+* `stop` - a Boolean to set if the ruleset ends with a stop or not.

 ```yaml
 ag_analyzer::rulesets: